ouspg/trytls/doc/extended-elevator-pitch/presentation.md

 ## OS X OpenSSL verification surprises

-When using native python shipped with OS X, the system default bundle will be trusted even if instructed otherwise.
+When using native Python shipped with OS X, the system default bundle will be trusted even if instructed otherwise.
 This is troubling, as some organizations do not want to trust the default bundles.
 Also, lately, the reputation of some CAs have been brought into question.